singhanushka26/Hotel-booking/README.md

 mdn : for docs/learnings
 joi -> an npm package : to validate our schema/ object schema validation

-error handled by : air handling middleware, wrap async
+error handled by : error handling middleware, wrap async